 Submitted material may be edited by the CPCF prior to posting.

 All material submitted for posting is submitted for downloading and use by the public without cost to the user.
 Submitted material should not be copyrighted.
-All material submitted for posting, with the exception of the book Companioned Prayer by Bill Stobbe and its posted excepts (including all prayer forms), will become public domain upon posting unless it is copyrighted per item 4 below.
+All material submitted for posting, with the exception of the book Companioned Prayer by Bill Stobbe and its illustrations and posted excepts (including all prayer forms), will become public domain upon posting unless it is copyrighted per item 4 below.

 Copyrighted material within other media can be submitted for posting as links to those media.
 When providing a link, please also provide a brief description of the material.
 Excerpts of copyrighted material which are considered beyond "fair use" can be submitted for posting if a permission is provided by the copyright holder.